magicshifter/MS3000/README.md

 ------------------------------------
 We provide a Makefile for your use in building and using your own Firmware.

+You can build either a) a Firmware (MS3KOS) update, or a) a complete build.

+To build MS3KOS - please follow the directions in MS3000-Firmware/MS3OS/readme.md

-To get started, clone this repository to your own local directory for example:
+To get started with a complete build, clone this repository to your own local directory for example:

     $ git clone https://github.com/magicshifter/MS3000.git && cd ./MS3000